-Click here to register for the 2018 The Great Plant Hunt.
+Click here to learn more and register for this year’s Great Plant Hunt.

 In 2011, An Taisce decided to celebrate the success of the Green-Schools programme in Ireland and International Year of the Forests by planting a Green-Schools Woodland.
 The Woodland was planted on November 17th 2011 at Ballinreeshig Nature Farm, Co.
 Cork in conjunction with Will and Away Outdoor Education Company.
 In total, 3,560 native trees were planted to represent all schools in Ireland that were awarded the prestigious Green Flag award since it began in 1997, until 2011.
 The Green-Schools Woodland provides a place for schools to visit and learn about the importance of biodiversity with a particular focus on forests.
 View photos and news from the Green-Schools Woodland here.